 Nature art frames are really simple to make, fun to play with and create some wonderful images.

-You just need an old piece of cardboard a pen and some scissors.
+You just need a recycled piece of cardboard, a pen and some scissors.
 We hate to waste anything and recycling and reusing materials is one of many small things we can all do to help the environment.
-So instead of chucking used cardboard boxes we like to find ways to use them in crafts and activities.
+So instead of throwing away old cardboard boxes we like to find ways to use them in crafts and activities.

-Then all you need to do is draw a simple shape or picture.
+To make your nature art frame you first need to draw a simple shape or picture onto the cardboard.
 Your shape or picture should have at least 1- 2 easy to cut out sections that you can then look through.
 We chose to make our frames butterfly and a heart shaped.

 When you have cut out the see through sections of your frames, all you need to do is take them outside and hold them up against any of the interesting natural things you can see, like the sky, trees, flowers or grass for example.

 The picture you see or create with the frames changes as you move the paper around.
-It was wonderful to see all the beautiful natural patterns, shapes and colours bringing our pictures to life.
+It is wonderful to see all the beautiful natural patterns, shapes and colours bring the pictures to life.

-How about taking a photo of the same place but at different times of year, to see how the seasons affect the landscape and colours around you.
+You could also take a photo of the same nature frame and place but at different times of year, to see how the seasons affect the landscape and colours around you.

-It would be interesting to see what kind of pictures we could make against the shore or sea in the woods against different types of leaves and tree bark.
+It would be interesting to see what different kind of pictures you could make against the shore or sea compared to the same frames used in the woods against different types of leaves and tree bark.

 Swanwick Lakes nature reserve is a beautiful and diverse nature reserve that is cared for by the Hampshire and Isle of Wight Wildlife Trust.
 We love exploring the lakes, woodlands and meadow and have previously enjoyed their Wildlife Tots sessions and wild weekend activities.
 I thought it would be great to learn more about this fantastic nature reserve and the wonderful people behind it.